vitobellini/cppsim/README.md

   -o [ --output ] arg   pathname for output matrix
-  -d [ --dir ] arg      output directory for row vectors -s [ --split ]        split matrix into row vectors
+  -d [ --dir ] arg      output directory for row vectors -s [ --split ]        split matrix into row vectors -u [ --users ]        path for users index file to compute similarities
 ```

 There are two main ways to operate with cppsim.